nickserv/danamccurdy.com/_posts/2016-11-09-what-we-are.md

 categories:
   - life
 ---
-_A Postscript to the Election:_
+_Another Postscript to the Election:_

 Now is the time to be strong,
 to look inside
 for what does not depend
 on outside circumstance,
-for that which does not change as lifeâ€™s calamities and disappointments roll past us, that which is beyond fear or hope,
+for that which does not change as lifeÃ¢â‚¬â„¢s calamities and disappointments roll past us, that which is beyond fear or hope,